 The same is true if you’ve ever tried to launch from the roof of your car.
 It can be done, but my Mavic Pro reports too much interference to takeoff.

 Flying indoors or under a metal roof/bridge can cause a disconnect from the satellites.
 Not good.
-Combine bridges with metal rich rocks… be careful.
+Combine bridges with rocks that are rich in metals… be careful.

 In this situation, the drone was unresponsive to the emergency stop button and my control.
 Or was it?!?
 See, emergency stop told the drone to stay where it is.
-It didn’t know where it was, it was supposed to be at Point A, so it accepted the Halt command as Point A – which means it still had to fly to get there.
+It didn’t know where it was, it was supposed to be at Point A, so it accepted the Halt command as Point A – which means it still had to course correct over to that point.

-As for controlling it, the drone was still confused about where it needed to be, maneuvering the controls to the left, while the drones was speeding right, changed where Point A was located, but the drone still had to get over to that point.
+As for controlling it, the drone was still confused about where it needed to be, maneuvering the controls to the left, while the drone was speeding right, changed where Point A was located, but the drone still had to get over to that updated point.

 From the middle of the field, boom, it took off over fifty feet, out of control, into some bushes.
 No harm done to the drone, but I have not taken that thing out since.
 I don’t trust it.

 That was a long story, what I hope you got from it is that this particular drone uses GPS as a crutch.
 It fails to operate without a solid GPS connection and it has no fail safe if the GPS fluctuates.
 In this case you are at the mercy of a GPS connection and that does not sit right with me.

 Best GPS drones